 You can, of course, save on bringing plates and just eat out of the packet.
 A long-handled spoon is ideal if you do this.
 However, I preferred to empty mine into my mess tin and it out of that.

-We were really pleased with the Wayfayrer meals.
+We were pleased with the Wayfayrer meals.
 The ones we tried were good.

-You pay for the effort already put into the meals, so if you are buying a lot of these, the price can soon add up.
+You pay for the effort already put into the meals, so if you buy many of these, the price can soon increase.
 They typically cost £4.50 to £5, however you can get them cheaper if you shop around.
 Of course, you are paying for the convenience of having a good meal without needing to do any cooking.
-And if you eat out the packet, with very little washing up too! 🙂
+And if you eat out the packet, with very little washing up too! :-)

-On the Wayfayrer vegetable chilli, for example, the nutritional information published (per 100g) says Energy: 510kj/122kcal.
+For example, on the Wayfayrer vegetable chilli, the nutritional information published (per 100g) says Energy: 510kj/122kcal.
 Protein: 9.0g.
 Carbohydrate: 9.9g.
 Fat: 3.9g.
 So, a well-balanced meal.
-The ingredients list didn’t read like a chemistry experiment either, so that’s good too.
+The ingredients list didn't read like a chemistry experiment either, so that's good too.

 We're happy to give these the Thumbs Up Award.